Allah jang Palsoe: Plot

 Brothers Tan Kioe Lie and Tan Kioe Gie are preparing to leave their Cicuruk home to find work: Kioe Lie will go to Bandung, while Kioe Gie will go to Batavia (now Jakarta) and become a letter-setter.
 As they are packing, Kioe Lie's fiancée Gouw Hap Nio visits.
 She leaves some snacks with their father, the poor farmer Tan Lauw Pe, before going home, promising to take care of Pe while his sons are away.
 The brothers finish packing, say goodbye to their father, and head for the train station.

 Three years later, Kioe Lie visits his brother in the latter's Batavia home.
 Kioe Gie has become an editor of the newspaper Kamadjoean and is known as a generous philanthropist.
 Kioe Lie, meanwhile, has become the manager of a tapioca factory, but is planning to leave for competing business run by Tjio Tam Bing, who has offered him twice the salary.
 Kioe Gie asks him to reconsider, or at least not take any customers, but Kioe Lie is set on his goals.
 Before Kioe Lie leaves, the brothers discuss marriage: since Kioe Lie has no intent to marry Hap Nio soon, Kioe Gie asks permission to marry first.
 Though Kioe Lie disapproves of Kioe Gie's sweetheart, a poor orphan girl named Oeij Ijan Nio, he agrees.

-Another four years pass, and Kioe Gie has become editor-in-chief of Kemadjoean and married Ijan Nio.
+Another four years pass, and Kioe Gie has become editor-in-chief of Kamadjoean and married Ijan Nio.
 He is concerned, however, over the newspaper's new political orientation: the owner, Oeij Tjoan Siat, is aiming to make the paper pro-Dutch East Indies, a stance that Kioe Gie considers a betrayal to the ethnic Chinese.
 When Tjoan Siat comes to Kioe Gie's home to ask him to follow the former's new political leanings, heavily influenced by a monthly payment of 2,000 gulden offered by an unnamed political party, Kioe Gie refuses and resigns.